 He was wrong, of course.
 The genome for this virus has been sequenced, repeatedly, by unrelated geneticists.
 And there are plenty of scientific papers with titles like “Isolation and characterisation of Sars-CoV-2”.
-Also, there’s the rather inconvenient fact that over 650,000 people so far have actually died from a virus he claims doesn’t exist.
+Also, there’s the rather inconvenient fact that, at the time of writing this, over 650,000 people so far have actually died from a virus he claims doesn’t exist.

 Icke being Icke, he has a rejoinder.
 “How do you know they died of Covid-19?
 Let me give you one example of how this is being scammed: in America, they changed the law when this pandemic first started to arrive... hospitals who diagnosed people with regular pneumonia were paid $4,600.